GorillaStack/github-action-apply-on-merge/README.md

 #### Inputs

 Use these inputs to customise the action.

-Some of the values are defaulted Input Name | Default | Required? | Description
+Input Name | Default | Required? | Description
 ------------ | ------------- | ------------ | -------------
 action | validate | Y | Can be `validate` or `apply` to either validate or apply the templates in the repo